Creating a Successful Outsourcing Partnership

 • Digitization

-A well-structured partnership between businesses and outsource partners must be digital and electronic.
-Design models and files should be accessible and shared over secured servers and production machines should have some form of computer-assisted technology such as 3D printing or CNC machining.
+A well-structured partnership between businesses and outsourcing partners must be digital and electronic.
+Design models and files should be accessible and shared over secured servers, and production machines should have some form of computer-assisted technology such as 3D printing or CNC machining.
 The manufacturing process should be at least semi-automated, with prototypes ready to ship in a number of hours.

 • Communication